 Art therapy can improve thinking and sensory-motor functioning, increase self-esteem and self-awareness, encourage insight, and nurture emotional intelligence.
-This form of therapy engages mind, body, and spirit in creative activity to develop effective recovery skills.
-It allows you to explore new and different ways to communicate, and promotes emotional, creative, and spiritual growth.
+This form of therapy engages the mind, body, and spirit in a creative activity to develop effective recovery skills during inpatient rehab.
+It allows you to explore new and different ways to communicate and promotes emotional, creative, and spiritual growth.

 - Reduced denial

 - Improved sensory-motor functioning